migariane/Causal-Inference-in-Epidemiology/README.md

 # Causal Inference in Epidemiology: a little overview

-During the last 30 years, the **modern epidemiology** has been able to identify some important drawbacks of the classic epidemiologic methods. **Causal Inference and the Neyma-Rubin Potential Outcomes framework** have provided the theory and statistical methods needed to identify recurrent problems in observational epidemologic research, such as:
+During the last 30 years, the **Modern Epidemiology** has been able to identify some important limitations of classic epidemiologic methods when the focus is to explain the main effect of a risk factor on a disease or outcome.

 1. non collapsibility of the odds and hazard ratios,
 2. impact of paradoxical effects due to conditioning on colliders,